 Under prolonged stress, the body doesn’t get a break, and provides feedback to the brain that things aren’t ok.
 The stress signal gets caught in a loop between the mind and body, and without a concentrated effort to interrupt it, systems of the body begin to break down and illness develops.

-On this page, you will find insights on how to put the brakes on the vicious cycle that develops, restore balance, and give your body it’s best chance at healing and restoration.
+On this blog post, you will find insights on how to put the brakes on the vicious cycle that develops, restore balance, and give your body it’s best chance at healing and restoration.